Table of Contents

 Screening can be done manually using screens or by the use of screening machines.

-Chain-driven screen, continuous belt screen, catenary screen, and reciprocating rake are the commonly used screening machines.
+Chain-driven screens, continuous belt screens, catenary screens, and reciprocating rakes are the commonly used screening machines.

 |Read Also: Irrigation with its all types|